 MILL WHEELS

-It hasn’t been peaceful for a long time.
+It hasn’t been peace for a long time.

 People walk in a hurry.